 Truvada’s effect on HIV

-As mentioned before, the communities and populations most devastated by HIV are the same communities who have been harmed by Gilead’s actions.
+As mentioned before, the communities and populations most devastated by HIV are the same communities that have been harmed by Gilead’s actions.
 This includes gay or bisexual men, transwomen, intravenous drug users, and heterosexual Latinx and African Americans—particularly Black women.
 For this reason, a drug that curbs the transmission of HIV and extends the life of an infected person is crucial in the fight against HIV/AIDS and the preservation of these important communities.
 Truvada, and other drugs containing TDF, filled that void in those battling the disease.
-The drug was valuable in that it eliminated the handful of drugs that HIV patients had to take in the 1990s and meant that the disease was no longer a death sentence, but rather a manageable disease.
+The drug was valuable in that it eliminated the handful of drugs that HIV patients had to take in the 1990s and meant that an HIV diagnosis was no longer a death sentence, but rather a manageable disease.

 The drug also changed the way health agencies like the World Health Organization looked at HIV prevention.
 This meant that more people went on the drug to prevent infection.
 With consistent and correct use, the drug could prevent infection and make viral loads in HIV positive people undetectable.

-Patients may have opted to take Truvada over other drugs because its makers hailed it as a “miracle drug.”
+Additionally, patients may have opted to take Truvada over other drugs because its makers hailed it as a “miracle drug.”
 If you took Truvada because of Gilead’s claims, contact us today.
 A Truvada Lawsuit Lawyer is ready to answer your call.